daizoru/node-potter/README.md

 ## overview

-  For the moment 3D printers cannot read voxel formats, so you may have to build your own 3D printer
+  For the moment 3D printers cannot read voxel-with-material formats, so you may have to build your own 3D printer.

+  that said, you can try an experimental .STL export right now (which basically create polygonal 3D cubes for each voxel)

 ## why